-3.18.4.
-Work Involving Water Discharges
+4. Work Involving Water Discharges

-a.
-Contractors will request the coordinator to obtain the approval of the Aerojet EHS organization before discharging into storm drains or sewers.
+Contractors will request the coordinator to obtain the approval of the Aerojet EH&S organization before discharging into storm drains or sewers.

-3.18.5.
-Hazardous Materials
+5. Hazardous Materials

 - a.
-Contractors will ensure they manage their hazardous material containers to prevent contaminated runoff to storm drains during periods of rain. - b.
-Contractors will ensure they keep all material containers labeled, and to ensure containers are kept closed except when adding or removing material. - c.
+Contractors will ensure they manage their hazardous material containers to prevent contaminated runoff to storm drains during periods of rain. - Contractors will ensure they keep all material containers labeled, and to ensure containers are kept closed except when adding or removing material. - 6.
 Contractors will verify that all compressed gas cylinders are secured and upright, and to keep valve caps in place when not in use.

-3.19.
-Fire Prevention
+3.19 Fire Prevention

-- 3.19.1.
-Contractor will familiarize Contractor's employees with the locations of Aerojet fire extinguishers in their respective work areas and ensure they are prepared to use them safely if necessary. - 3.19.2.
+- Contractor shall provide fire extinguishers for any of their work that is spark producing or that requires a Hot Work Permit.
+Fire extinguishers shall comply with the requirements of the Aerojet Fire Marshal's Office and the California State Fire Marshal's.
+Extinguishers shall be rated 2A10BC as a minimum.
+Water extinguishers shall only be used for work in areas outside of buildings where the hazard is combustible vegetation. - 2.
 In case of fire, Contractor will call the applicable Aerojet Emergency Number.

-Contractor will then inform all Contractors and Aerojet employees in the area, remain in a safe place, and direct firemen to the fire. - 3.19.3.
-Contractor employees will only attempt to put out a fire when such action can be performed safely. - 3.19.4.
-Contractor will not use water to extinguish fires near electrical equipment.
-Only Class C extinguishers will be used.

-- 3.19.5.
-If a Contractor's employee uses a Aerojet fire extinguisher, Contractor will report it to the coordinator. - 3.19.6.
+Contractor will then inform all Contractors and Aerojet employees in the area, remain in a safe place, and direct fire fighters to the fire. - 3.
+Contractor employees should only attempt to extinguish fires that are a result of work under their control and when safe to do so. - 4.
+If a Contractor's employee uses an Aerojet fire extinguisher, Contractor shall report it to the coordinator. - 5.
 Contractor employees will not smoke inside buildings.
-Smoking outside buildings is allowed only where a potential for a fire does not exist. - 3.19.7.
-Prior to commencing hot work (e.g. burning, cutting, grinding, welding or tar pot work), Contractor will obtain a hot work permit via the coordinator. - 3.19.8.
-Contractors are to store, dispense and use flammable and combustible liquids safely and in accordance with OSHA regulations, and the Uniform Fire Code (UFC).
+Designated smoking areas in the Line or Test Areas can only be approved by the Aerojet Fire Marshal. - 6.
+Prior to commencing hot work (e.g. burning, cutting, grinding, welding or tar pot work), Contractor shall obtain a hot work permit via the coordinator. - 7.
+Contractors are to store, dispense and use flammable and combustible liquids safely and in accordance with Cal/OSHA regulations, and the California Fire Code.

-3.19.9.
-Painting
+8. Painting

 - a.
 Before beginning work on a painting contract, the Contractor will arrange with the coordinator for a location for the protective storage of paints and equipment. - b.
 Drop cloths will not be suspended from, or draped over, sprinkler pipes. - c.
 Sprinkler heads in the vicinity of a job will be properly covered with paper bags prior to the start of a spray painting operation.
 Contractor will request the Coordinator to notify Aerojet prior to covering sprinkler heads.
-The bags will be removed promptly upon completion of the operation or when otherwise directed by Aerojet during an interruption of the paint operation. - d.
+The bags shall be removed promptly upon completion of the operation or when otherwise directed by Aerojet during an interruption of the paint operation. - d.
 Contractor will arrange with the Coordinator for the shutdown of heaters, lights, etc., as required in areas to be painted. - e.
 Ventilation in the area in which painting is to be done will reduce and maintain the level of airborne flammable vapors below 10% of the Lower Flammable Limit (LFL), or Lower Explosive Limit (LEL), whichever is lower. - f.
-The cleaning water from latex equipment will not be disposed of into Aerojet drains. - g.
+The cleaning water from latex equipment will not be disposed of into Aerojet drains or on the ground. - g.
 Lead based paint will not be used.

-3.19.10.Access/Egress
+9. Access/Egress